Why You Don't Need Retinol

 Eat up for healthy skin

 In reality, healthy skin comes from the inside out, which makes the old cliché “you are what you eat” even more true.

-And while retinols put your skin at added risk of damage from the sun’s UV rays, according to a study appearing in the Journal of Nutrition, carotenoids – especially those taken internally such as in our Total Balance formulas, Omega 3 Fish Oil Premium and Omega 3 QH Ultra – may help support the skin resist this damage.
+And while retinols put your skin at added risk of damage from the sun’s UV rays, according to a study appearing in the Journal of Nutrition, carotenoids – especially those taken internally such as in our Total Balance formulas, Omega 3 / DHA Plus and Omega 3 / QH Premium – may help support the skin resist this damage.
 (Ref.
 5)

 A nutritional supplement containing natural beta-carotene and other natural carotenoids such as lutein and lycopene may protect against harmful UV rays, lowering the risk of skin damage.

 Not only that, a 2011 study found that eating a diet packed with beta-carotene can give you a glow that equals time spent catching some rays.